SEO for SaaS: A Practical 90-Day Plan That Moves Revenue for Growth-Stage Teams (2026)

 SEO for SaaS remains the highest-leverage acquisition channel for growth-stage SaaS companies for three reasons: intent, scalability, and cost-efficiency.

 Prospects searching for product comparisons, integrations, or pricing are lower-funnel and convert at much higher rates than cold channels.
 Well-targeted organic programs compound.
 A piece of content that ranks today generates MQLs for months.
 And once you own categories and buyer-intent keywords, CAC stabilizes while inbound pipeline quality improves.
 SaaS SEO is a powerful long-term strategy because organic traffic compounds while paid traffic stops the moment you stop paying.
 For SaaS businesses, SEO is highly targeted: the keyword universe is smaller than consumer markets but dramatically more valuable per conversion.
-For more on this, see the way we approach B2B funnel.
+For more on this, see our guide to B2B Funnel That Scales.

 Where Most SaaS Companies Go Wrong with SEO